 Helpful Tip: Why add the coconut water in after the straining?
 This ensures that you get to drink all of the coconut water and don't lose any during the straining process!

-Are there any tips for straining through a fine mesh sieve?
+tips for working with a fine mesh sieve

 Yes, here are my helpful tips for getting the most out of the ingredients: